withastro/docs/src/pages/en/core-concepts/sharing-state.md

 The [Nano Stores](https://github.com/nanostores/nanostores) library allows you to author stores that any component can interact with.
 We recommend Nano Stores because:
 - **They're lightweight.** Nano Stores ship the bare minimum JS you'll need (less than 1 KB) with zero dependencies.
-- **They're framework-agnostic.** This means sharing state between Preact, Svelte, and Vue should be seemless!
+- **They're framework-agnostic.** This means sharing state between Preact, Svelte, and Vue will be seamless!
 Astro is built on flexibility, so we love solutions that offer a similar developer experience no matter your preference.

 Still, there are a number of alternatives you can explore.
 These include:
 - [Svelte's built-in stores](https://svelte.dev/tutorial/writable-stores)